notbrian/Atelier2-Book/README.md

 # Atelier2-Book

-If you want to play, grab three friends and open these links:
+If you want to play, grab two friends and open these links:

 Player 1
 https://notbriann.com/Atelier2-Book/player1/player1.html